• Skip to primary navigation

 Comptoir V Kensal Rise review – vegan restaurant in London

-Comptoir V in Kensal Rise is a new vegan restaurant in London.
-Head to the west London restaurant for vegan Moroccan food – think big mezze platters with bright colours and bold flavours, nutritious salad bowls and decadent desserts.
+Comptoir V in Kensal Rise is a vegan restaurant in London.
+Head to the west London restaurant for vegan Moroccan food - think big mezze platters with bright colours and bold flavours, nutritious salad bowls and decadent desserts.

 Desserts at Comptoir V